-The Planning and Transport Committee's priority was completing the Neighbourhood Plan and getting it through the independent examination stage and to referendum in December 2017.
+The Planning and Transport Committee's-WG's priority was completing thewill be the refreshing of the Neighbourhood Plan and getting it through the independent examination stage and to referendum in Decemberadopted in 2018. \2017.
 Following adoption as a statutory planning document by the former Suffolk Coastal District Council in January 2018, it now forms part of the statutory planning guidance for Melton and is being used to help decide on planning applications in the Melton parish area.
-Formatted: Left
+A refresh is planned for 2022/23.
+It has proved invaluable in guarding against unwanted development since its inception and has delivered an additional 10% of Community Infrastructure Levy over and above what which we would have received at 15%.

 There has recently been an extraordinary period of high activity in planning terms.
-Members of Planning and Transport Committee receive planning applications for comment on a regular basis and observations will continue to be made having regard to the six objectives of the Neighbourhood Plan.
+Members of Planning and Transport Committee receive planning applications for comment on a regular basis and observations will continue to be made having regard to the six objectives of the current Neighbourhood Plan.
 These are: